-Studies show that clear braces may be better for your dental hygiene during treatment compared to traditional metal braces.
-Because Invisalign aligners are removable, you can brush and floss teeth normally, unlike traditional metal braces which can be difficult to care for and often trap food particles between the braces and teeth.
+Studies show clear braces may be better for dental hygiene during treatment than metal braces.
+You can remove Invisalign aligners, so you can brush and floss your teeth normally, unlike traditional metal braces, which can be difficult to care for and often trap food pieces between the braces and teeth.

-In addition, you can remove aligners to enjoy the food and drink you like without special restrictions, due to them being removable.
+In addition, you can remove aligners to enjoy the food and drink you like without them due to them being removable.

 Invisalign is often the perfect solution for teen and adult patients who can benefit from orthodontic treatment but do not want the embarrassment of wearing metal braces.
 However, there are some instances where metal braces are still the best option.
 Invisalign isn’t ideal for patients with severe orthodontic concerns.

 Caring for Invisalign Aligners

 It’s important that you take good care of your aligners.
 This will ensure they do their job properly.
 One of the most important things is to keep them clean.
 Every time you take them out, rinse them off before you put them back in.
 You will also need to clean them with a soft toothbrush and toothpaste in the morning and evening when you brush your teeth.

 Be sure you’re using the right materials to clean it as well.
 Certain kinds of toothpaste, soaps, and mouthwashes can be abrasive and cause damage to your aligners.
 This is why it’s also important to avoid consuming anything but water when you have them in.